Paul John Knowles

-Paul John Knowles (April 14, 1946 – December 18, 1974), also known as The Casanova Killer, was an American serial killer tied to the deaths of 18 people in 1974, though he claimed to have murdered 35.
+Paul John Knowles (April 25, 1946 – December 18, 1974), also known as The Casanova Killer, was an American serial killer tied to the deaths of 18 people in 1974, although he claimed at least 35.

 Early life

-Born in Orlando, Florida, Knowles lived in foster homes before first being incarcerated at the age of 19.
-In early 1974, Knowles was serving time at Raiford Prison in Florida (now known as Florida State Prison) when he began corresponding with a divorcee in San Francisco, eventually becoming engaged.
+Paul Knowles was born in Orlando, Florida, on April 25, 1946, to Thomas Jefferson Knowles and Bonnie Strickland.
+Knowles lived in foster homes before first being incarcerated at the age of 19.
+In early 1974, Knowles was serving time at Raiford Prison in Florida (now known as Florida State Prison) when he began corresponding with a divorcee named Angela Covic in San Francisco, eventually becoming engaged.
 His fiancée paid for his legal counsel and, upon his release, Knowles flew directly to California to be with her, but she called off the wedding.
+The woman said Knowles projected an "aura of fear" that terrified her.
 Knowles claimed to have murdered three people on the streets of San Francisco that night, but that has never been verified.
 Knowles returned to Jacksonville, Florida.
 He was soon arrested after stabbing a bartender during a fight, but he picked a lock in his detention cell and escaped on July 26, 1974.